sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 DRAM is highly performance critical but expensive and heavily consumes the power.
-However, knowing the real important working set size is hard and thus people usually equips unnecessarily large DRAM or too small DRAM.
-Actually, so many memory management problem comes from this wrong configuration.
+However, knowing the real important working set size is hard and thus people usually equips unnecessarily large or too small DRAM.
+Actually, so many problems come from such wrong configurations.

-Using the working set size distribution report provided by ``damo report wss``, you can know the real needs and further make various tradeoff.
+Using the working set size distribution report provided by ``damo report wss``, you can know the real needs and make reasonable tradeoffs.
 For example, roughly speaking, if you care only 95 percentile latency, you don't need to equip DRAM of size larger than 95 percentile working set size.
 If you were suffered from frequent memory pressure, you will also easily know how much DRAM